NICHD-BSPC/httools_py/_sources/index.rst.txt

 with this workflow.
 It is recommended to use the ``-p`` option to create the environment in the current directory.
 This makes it easier to track the environment used for each project.
 HTtools has been implemented and tested in Linux and MacOS environments.
-Other plateforms are not currently supported.
+Other platforms are not currently supported.

 Navigate to your HTtools directory.

-In a Linux system, create the environment:
+In a Linux system, create the environment using the ``requirements-linux.yaml`` file:

 ::

    conda env create -p env/ --file requirements-linux.yaml

-In a MacOS system, create the environment:
+In a MacOS system, create the environment using the ``requirements-macos.yaml`` file:

 ::